Skip to main content

 This is a point I have brought up many times before in previous Disney-centric essays.
 Disney likes to define its output by how its most vocal skeptics see them, and as long as Disney keeps prioritizing the approval of its harshest critics, the negative space will become overwhelming.
 Tossing bread at the ducks won't make them go away.

-And yet, you do occasionally run into individuals who understand the core of The Little Mermaid story.
+And yet, there are those who understand the core of The Little Mermaid story.
 In his review at the time of the film's release, Roger Ebert declared “Watching ‘The Little Mermaid,’ I began to feel that the magic of animation had been restored to us.”
 He specifically highlighted the invigorating music, Ariel’s activity in her story, and the work of the animators “who are free to realize even the most elaborate flights of imagination.”
 Allan Heinberg, screenwriter for Wonder Woman, described Diana’s story by comparing it to Ariel’s:

 “The story as I see it is The Little Mermaid, specifically Disney’s incarnation.
 This is a woman who has been raised in a very protective, sheltered life, she’s curious about what life is like outside and she wants to have her own experience.
 She wants to be where the people are.”